Research Reveals Healthy Soft Drink!

 The study titled “Glycemic Index and Insulin Index after a Standard Carbohydrate Meal Consumed with Live Kombucha: A Randomised, Placebo-Controlled, Crossover Trial” was published in Frontiers in Nutrition.

-The first full microbial analysis of kombucha.
+The first full metagenomic analysis of kombucha.

 The first full metagenomic and physico-chemical analysis of kombucha reveals 200 microbial strains and more than twice the polyphenol content of green tea.